Big-game tunny fishing off Scarborough: Tunny fishing

-The tunny fishing season is mostly in August and September in Britain.
+The tunny is a large and powerful fish, arguably the strongest fish in the world, with a fishing season mostly in August and September in Britain.
 In the 1930s rods six foot six inches long were used made of hickory, bamboo, lancewood and greenheart.
 American Ashaway lines of natural fibre were favoured.
 Mackerel and herring were used for bait on five-inch hooks.

 Often tunny were to be found near commercial herring drifters tracking the migrating shoals of herring along the coast, or near steam trawlers hauling their catches.
 Actual angling was done from a small boat, sometimes a coble towed to the fishing grounds behind a large yacht.

 Scarborough

 In 1929 the steam drifter Ascendent caught a 560 lb tunny and a Scarborough showman awarded the crew 50 shillings so he could exhibit it as a tourist attraction.
 Henry Stapleton-Cotton pioneered sport fishing for tunny in Britain although both the fish he hooked in 1929 escaped.
 Big-game fishing effectively started in 1930 when Lorenzo "Lawrie" Mitchell–Henry, when fifty miles offshore, landed the first tunny caught on rod and line weighing 560 lb.
 After a poor season in 1931, the following year saw Harold Hardy of Cloughton Hall battling with a tunny about 16 feet long for over seven hours before his line snapped.
 Also on board the trawler Dick Whittington were four visitors who described the struggle as "the greatest fight they had ever seen in their lives".
 Mrs Sparrow caught a fish of 469 lb.

 Each season up until 1939 saw fish of over 700 lb being caught and the size of the specimens drew vast crowds.
 The town of Scarborough was transformed into a resort for the wealthy.
 A gentlemen's club the British Tunny Club was founded in 1933 and set up its headquarters there.
 The first president was Colonel (and, later, Sir) Edward Peel.
 A women's world tuna challenge cup was held at Scarborough for many years.